Learning how to play the guitar is awesome. But in-person guitar lessons are not for everybody.

-However, it's worth a mention, because it provides you with good and free (partially) video lessons.
+However, it's worth a mention, because it provides you with a good series of free online guitar lessons.

-Even if you are not required to pay anything if you watch the lessons, the website works on an "honor-based system", so, if you use Justinguitar, you should buy his books in exchange.
+Even if you are not required to pay anything if you watch his free guitar lessons, the website works on an "honor-based system", so, if you use Justin Guitar, you should buy his books in exchange.

 Lastly, professional websites have the economic resources to create HD videos, with multi-camera angles, licensed official tabs and interactive tools for the best learning experience.